A Quick MROUND the Block | More Excel Tips for Knitting Pattern Design

 This returns a value of 19.
 16 is still the nearest multiple of 4 to 17, so Excel has added 3 to that total.

-Discretionary notes
+Discretionary MROUND notes for knitters

 Some of you will have noticed that 15 is also an acceptable figure; it’s two away from 17, just like 19 is.
 This is where you need to make your own decisions about what’s best!
 The software has done all it can for you; you’re the designer, so you’re in charge.
 Look at your project in context; if you have a range of sizes to grade, look at the figures yielded for the adjacent sizes.